simplworld/simpl.world.website/_docs/services/simpl-react/simpl/lowlevel-decorators.md

 ---
-title: "Simpl-React: Simpl Low-level Decorators"
+title: "Simpl-React: Using the Simpl Decorator<"
 permalink: /docs/services/simpl-react/simpl/low-level-decorators/
 layout: docs
 description:
 ---

-## Simpl Low-level Decorators
+## Using the Simpl Decorator

-### simpl() decorator

-This decorator allows your app to stay in sync with changes from the model service implementation.
+The `simpl` decorator decorator allows your app to stay in sync with relevant changes by subscribing to notifications from the modelservice.

-The UI will receive an action and its store will be updated every time a new Scope is added.
+The UI will receive an action and its store will be updated every time a Scope within a subscribed topic is added, updated or deleted.

 In order to update your state, you need to create your reducers by using the `Simpl.reducers.combined.simplReducers` function: